kisnikser/kisnikser.github.io/content/_index.md

     content:
       title: Awards
       text: |2-
+        - **Spring 2023-2024:** 3rd degree personal scholarship for contributions to the development of numerical optimization methods
         - **Fall 2023-2024:** K.V.
 Rudakov scientific academic scholarship for research activities in the field of applied mathematics
         - **Fall 2023-2024:** 3rd degree personal scholarship for contributions to the development of numerical optimization methods
         - **2020-2023:** Abramov scholarship for 1-3 year bachelor students with the best grades at MIPT